 You can find out more about chemotherapy trials for bladder cancer on our clinical trials database.
-Go to the advanced search and choose 'bladder cancer' from the dropdown menu of cancer types and 'chemotherapy' from the list of treatment types.
 If you want to see all the trials, tick the boxes for closed trials and trial results.

 Giving chemotherapy at the same time as radiotherapy is called chemoradiation, or concurrent chemotherapy and radiotherapy.

 The BC2001 trial found that having chemotherapy at the same time as radiotherapy for bladder cancer that had spread into the muscle helps to reduce the risk of the cancer coming back.
 And it didn't cause more long term side effects.